MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Commercialization.md

 - **Index and search engine**: Investing in an efficient index and search engine is essential to making your data accessible and useful, and enabling users to quickly retrieve the information they need.
 - **Model development and training**: Budgeting for the development, training, and refinement of your AI or machine learning models is critical, as these models form the foundation of your application and influence its effectiveness.
 - **Application hosting environment**: Selecting a cost-effective hosting environment, whether it's Azure Kubernetes Service (AKS), Virtual Machines (VMs), or AppService, is vital, as it directly impacts your application's performance, scalability, and security.
-- **Cache**: Implementing caching solutions, though technically optional, can significantly lower operational costs by reducing database strain and improving response times.
+- **Cache**: Implementing caching solutions, though technically optional, can lower operational costs by reducing database strain and improving response times.
 - **Potential security or monitoring service**: Prioritizing expenditures on security and monitoring services is crucial to safeguarding your application.
 It helps ensure compliance, and maintain optimal performance, preventing costly disruptions or breaches.

 It's important to remember that your application development process and internal functions can heavily impact costs.
 Thinking about your application holistically and considering all relevant factors can help drive a successful commercial strategy.

-### Go-to-market approaches
+### Go-to-market (GTM) approaches

-Once you've thought through the value your solution provides, along with the costs involved with its development, deployment, and operation, you're ready to determine the approach that fits your scenario.
+After considering the value your solution provides, along with the costs involved with its development, deployment, and operation, you're ready to determine the approach that fits your scenario.
 Through our work with ISVs, we've identified four primary go-to-market approaches for generative AI applications.
-While not mutually exclusive or comprehensive, these approaches provide a tangible representation of strategies successfully leveraged by ISVs.
+While not mutually exclusive or comprehensive, these approaches provide a tangible representation of strategies successfully applied by ISVs.

 - **Free** - the solution is offered to end-users freely, either through a stand-alone download, or as an update to an existing free solution.
-- **Freemium** - the solution includes a free base product with additional, widely applicable features through a paid premium version or license.
+- **Freemium** - the solution includes a free base product with extra, widely applicable features through a paid premium version or license.
 - **Paid Feature** - the solution is a separate feature on a larger platform or solution with its own charge but is narrowly applicable to a select user base with specific needs.
 - **New Solution** - the solution offers clear value to the customer and reaches the level of sophistication that warrants it being monetized and sold as a separate, new solution.
-This solution can potentially serve as a platform for additional offerings delivered through the other approaches.
+This solution can potentially serve as a platform for future offerings delivered through the other approaches.

 When choosing your go-to-market strategy, it's important to weigh the cost and benefits of each approach against the investment required and the value of your desired outcome.
-For example, if you're thinking about developing a free solution, you'll need to fully consider the solution's purpose and benefits for it to pay off.
+For example, if you're thinking about developing a free solution, you need to fully consider the solution's purpose and benefits for it to pay off.
 To that end, our experience with ISVs suggests that aligning to one of the following approaches can help drive a successful and consistent commercial strategy.
 Here is a summary of these approaches:

 :::image type="content" source="media/02_GTM_Approaches_Table_Graphic.png" alt-text="goal of your solution, target audience, intended value for the end-user, ISV investment" border="false" :::

-To explain these scenarios, we'll examine several examples of applications using these go-to-market approaches, including how the ISV chose their use case and solution, how they selected their commercial strategy, and the benefits they experienced from using this approach.
-To thoroughly examine each of these case studies, we'll use the set of considerations we discussed earlier:
+To explain these scenarios, we examine several examples of applications using these go-to-market approaches, including how they selected their commercial strategy, and the benefits they experienced from using this approach.
+To thoroughly examine each of these case studies, we use the set of considerations we discussed earlier:

-- **End user** - the persona(s) that use the solution
+- **End user** - the personas that use the solution
 - **Business value** - how the solution provides value to customers
 - **Technical approach**  - how the solution is built
 - **Costs** - the initial and ongoing costs of running the solution